Owen Specification 0.1.0

 propositionDeclaration = proposition statements? end

 Propositions are nameless functions that returns no values.
-They are run before the main function if they are included using the --test command line argument.
+They are run before the main function if they are included using the --propositions command line argument.

-structureDeclaration = structure identifier fields end fields = field (comma field)* field = access? type identifier
+structureDeclaration = structure identifier fields end fields = field (comma field)* field = type identifier

 A structure is a sequence of fields laid out in memory as they are lexically declared.
 Padding may be inserted between fields.
 The size of the structure is the sum of its fields and padding.